Image uploaded by Sugar Maples Center for Creative Arts

 Dive into the vibrant, unpredictable world of abstract painting in this immersive 3-day workshop.
 Using the versatility of water-based mediums—watercolor, acrylics, and inks—you will explore techniques that emphasize texture, color harmony, and a variety of different approaches to mark-making.
 This workshop is designed to help you "loosen up."
 We will move beyond brushes to experiment with palette knives, spray bottles, and unconventional tools to create dynamic, layered, and deeply personal artwork.
 Whether you are a beginner looking for a creative outlet or an experienced artist wanting to break through a creative block, this session will provide the tools to develop your own unique abstract voice.

-Loreen Oren graduated from Cornell University with a dual degree Bachelor of Fine Arts and Bachelor of Arts in Psychology, followed by a Master of Architecture degree from Pratt Institute.
-Art and design was instilled in her from a young age, and she is a third-generation architect and artist.
+Loreen Oren graduated from Cornell University with degrees in Fine Arts and Psychology, followed by a Master of Architecture degree from Pratt Institute.
+A love for art and design was instilled in her from a young age, and she is a third-generation architect and artist.
 Loreen has traveled to over 40 countries, which has provided inspiration for her work.
 She works in various mediums, including watercolors, ink, acrylic and oil paint, but linear repetition inspired by nature is the essence.

 Fee: $420 (Course Fee: $330 + Lab Fee: $50 + Non-Refundable Registration Fee: $40)